chaen/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/gLogger/OldgLogger/index.rst

 The old version of gLogger
 ============

 **This is the old version of gLogger.
-You should not read this part if you are new in the DIRAC developpment.**
+You should not read this part if you are new in the DIRAC developpment.
+Please, go to :ref:`gLogger_gLogger` to find the documentation on the current version.
+You can also see the different changes in the :ref:`gLogger_changes`.**

 Logger creation
 ---------------